teretzdev/arena-vr-pvpve/planning/list_of_armor.md

 - **Durability**: 90
 - **Required Level**: 8
 - **Rarity**: Common
+- **VR Equipping Mechanics**: Slip the vest over the head and adjust the straps for a secure fit.
 - **Description**: A lightweight vest designed for hunters, offering moderate protection and increased mobility.
+In VR, the equipping process highlights the vest's flexibility and ease of use.

 ---